Community Science: American Eel Research

 were born in the Atlantic's

-The American eel (Anguilla rostrata) is a migratory fish that is born in the Atlantic Ocean and enters North American estuaries, including the Hudson River, as tiny, see-through "glass eels" each spring.
+The American eel (Anguilla rostrata), a migratory fish, is born in the Atlantic Ocean and enters North American estuaries, including the Hudson River, as tiny, see-through "glass eels" each spring.
 Once they arrive, they soon gain pigment and become part of the ecosystem for years to come.
-The species is in decline over much of its range, and baseline studies, like the Hudson River Eel Project, of populations are crucial for management.
+The species is in decline over much of its range, and baseline studies, like the Hudson River Eel Project, of populations are crucial for management decisions.

 The eel project is coordinated by the NYSDEC Hudson River Estuary Program and the Hudson River National Estuarine Research Reserve, in partnership with the Water Resources Institute at Cornell University.
-During this project, teams of scientists, students, and community volunteers collect glass eels using net and trap devices on several Hudson River tributaries each spring.
+During this project, teams of scientists, students, and community members collect glass eels using specialized nets and traps on Hudson River tributaries each spring.
 The juvenile fish are counted, weighed, and released, and other environmental data is recorded.
 At the end of each season the data is compiled and sent along to decision-makers.

-The project involves students and teachers directly with scientific design and field methodology.
-Students experience their local ecosystem firsthand, and collect important information about migrating fish and environmental conditions over an entire season.
+The project directly involves students and volunteers with scientific design and field methodology.
+Participants experience their local ecosystem firsthand, and collect important information and relevant data about migrating fish.

-- Check out results from 2013 in the Hudson River American Eel Research Project Overview (PDF, 1.89 mB)
+- Check out results from 2016 in the Hudson River American Eel Research Project Overview (PDF, 2.4 MB)

 - Download the Hudson River Eel Project Report (PDF, 2 MB), which covers results from 2008-2016.